Koda98/smoker-status-prediction/README.md

 ## Data

 I will be combining 2 datasets for this project.
-Both datasets contain a train set and test set, where the target column is missing from the test set.

 1. [Kaggle Competition Data](https://www.kaggle.com/competitions/playground-series-s3e24/data): This data was provided by Kaggle for the competition and was **synthetically generated** using a deep learning model.
 The deep learning model was trained using the data from the second dataset.
+It contains a train and test set, where the target column `smoking` is missing from the test set.
-2. [Smoker Status Prediction using Bio-Signals](https://www.kaggle.com/datasets/gauravduttakiit/smoker-status-prediction-using-biosignals): This data was used to train the deep learning model which generated the data in the first dataset.
+2. [Body signal of smoking](https://www.kaggle.com/datasets/kukuroo3/body-signal-of-smoking/data): This data was used to train the deep learning model which generated the data in the first dataset.
+I will be using this dataset to increase the size of the my training set.
+Hopefully, this will improve my model's performance.

 ## Usage